-The original budget for the FY 2018/2019 was approved.
+The original budget for the FY 2019/2020 was approved.
 Subsequent revisions or additional appropriations were made to the approved budget in accordance with specific approvals from the appropriate authorities.
 The additional appropriations are added to the original budget by the scheme fund upon receiving the respective approvals in order to conclude the final budget.
+Accordingly, the scheme fund recorded additional appropriations on the FY 2019/2020 budget following the governing body's approval.